If you could find the perfect teaching tool, what would it be like? Versatile? Ready to use? Engaging? Skill-based? Inexpensive?

 For the most part, task cards don't cost very much which is really important when you live on a teacher's salary.
 There's nothing I hate more than spending $25 plus on a resource only to find that I can't use half of it or the kids don't like it.
 A set of task cards generally costs around $3 which is a bargain for any teacher.

-How do you use task cards in the classroom?
+How are task cards used in the classroom?

 First, you need a pack of task cards.
 Ideally, each card will be numbered.
 If not, you'll need to number them yourself.